-- Arithmetic and bitwise operators return a undefined value if some of its operands is undefined. - Boolean operators and and or will treat undefined operands as false. - Boolean not operator returns false if the operand is undefined. - Comparison operators and any other operator whose result is a boolean (like the contains and matches operators) will return false if any of its operands is undefined.
+- Arithmetic and bitwise operators return an undefined value if some of their operands are undefined. - Boolean operators and and or will treat undefined operands as false. - Boolean not operator returns false if the operand is undefined. - Comparison operators and any other operator whose result is a boolean (like the contains and matches operators) will return false if any of their operands are undefined.

-In the expression above $pe.entry_point == 0x1000$ will be false, because $pe.entry_point$ is undefined, and the == operator returns false if any of its operand is undefined.
+In the expression above, $pe.entry_point = 0x1000$ will be false, because $pe.entry_point$ is undefined, and the == operator returns false if any of its operands are undefined.